Tech Tip #74: 8 Reasons to Remote Mount Your Perkins or Deutz Oil Filter

 Share

-This Tech Tip focuses on remote oil filter location.
-It is one of a series of Tech Tips we publish to advance the knowledge base in the Marine and Industrial engine field.
-Tech Tips for other oil-related questions include
+This Tech Tip focuses on remote oil filter locations.
+It is one of a series of Tech Tips we publish to advance the knowledge base in the Industrial and Marine engine field.
+Tech Tips for other oil-related questions include:

 The most common reasons to install a kit are to: